abartow/SpotiPI/README.md

 In order to use SpotiPI, you must:

- 1. Have the spotipy dependency installed.
+ 1. Have the pyspotify dependency installed.
  2. Download a copy of SpotiPI to the target device
  3. Download a libspotify API key from [Spotify's website](https://devaccount.spotify.com/my-account/keys/)
  4. Start the SpotiPI server with a pair of Spotify Premium credentials

-###Install spotipy
+###Install pyspotify
-SpotiPI depends on [spotiypy](https://github.com/plamere/spotipy), which you can install by running:
+SpotiPI depends on [pyspotify](https://github.com/mopidy/pyspotify), which you can install by running:

-    pip install spotipy
+    pip install pyspotify

 ###Download SpotiPI